Sovereign-Labs/sovereign-book/src/build-a-module-advanced.md

-# Building a Module - Advanced Topics
+# Advanced Topics

 This section covers advanced module development features that go beyond basic functionality.
-While the core module implementation handles state management and transaction processing, you may need additional capabilities for production use cases:
+While the core module implementation handles state management and transaction processing, you may need these additional capabilities for production use cases.

-- **Hooks** - Execute logic at specific points during the block lifecycle
-- **Native-only code** - Features that run exclusively on full nodes
-- **Custom REST APIs** - Expose module-specific custom REST endpoints
-- **Legacy RPC support** - JSON-RPC compatibility

 All features in this section are optional.
 Start with the basic module implementation and add these capabilities as your requirements grow.